howsoai/platform-installation-examples/configuration/ingress/README.md

 ## Ingress Class

-Many ingress controllers will only process ingresses with a specific `ingressClassName`.
+Many Ingress controllers will only process ingresses with a specific `ingressClassName`.

 Specify this with the `ingress.ingressClassName` key in the Howso Platform values.
 It will be used for all ingresses.
 The default value is `null` - which will leave it unset.